b-rodrigues/fput/manuscript/tidyverse.md

     ## # ... with 22 more rows, and 2 more variables: gear <dbl>, carb <dbl>

-Only the first 10 lines of the `tibble` get printed, but the number of remaining lines and the names of the columns that didn’t find are shown as well as the types of the columns.
+Only the first 10 lines of the `tibble` get printed, but the number of remaining lines and the names of the columns that didn't find are shown as well as the types of the columns.

 You can easily create a `tibble` from vectors: